yormy/footprints-laravel/README.md

 ## Model Pruning
-in your footsteps config specify the number of days on that needs to be kept The prune runs daily to check if items need to be deleted
+in your footprints config specify the number of days on that needs to be kept The prune runs daily to check if items need to be deleted